How is a dog license obtained?

 CONTROL OF DOGS – All dogs in the Town of Sudbury shall be restrained.
 A dog shall be deemed to be under restraint if it is on the premises of the owner accompanied by a person who shall have the dog under control, or is in a suitably enclosed area including an effective electric invisible fence, or is tied, or if outside the premises of the owner, is accompanied by a person who shall have the dog under control by holding it firmly on a leash no greater than six (6) feet in length.
 The owner or keeper of a dog who violates this bylaw shall be fined $50.00.

-RABIES VACCINATION – The Sudbury Board of Health sponsors an annual rabies vaccination clinic at the beginning of the year.
-To find other rabies clinics in Massachusetts, please visit the Massachusetts Department of Agricultural Resources Rabies Clinics page at: http://www.mass.gov/eea/agencies/agr/animal-health/rabies-control-program/rabies-clinics.html
+RABIES VACCINATION – For a list of rabies clinics in Massachusetts, open to the public, please visit the Massachusetts Department of Agricultural Resources Rabies Clinics page at: : http://www.mass.gov/eea/agencies/agr/animal-health/rabies-control-program/rabies-clinics.html

 Building: Town Hall